 Inheriting an unused pension pot

 Since pensions are invariably held outside the holder’s estate, they are not subject to inheritance tax.
-Moreover, an imminent change in the law will make it easier to leave any pension savings to loved ones, including children and grandchildren.
+Moreover, laws were introduced to make it easier to leave any pension savings to loved ones, including children and grandchildren.

-From April 2015, individuals with a defined-contribution workplace or personal pension who die before the age of 75 will be able to pass on their unused pension fund tax-free to any nominated beneficiary.
+Since pension changes in April 2015, individuals with a defined-contribution workplace or personal pension who die before the age of 75 have been able to pass on their unused pension fund tax-free to any nominated beneficiary.
 Prior to this rule change, beneficiaries would have been subject to a 55% tax charge, dubbed the ‘death tax’.

 If an individual dies after age 75, they will still be able to pass on their pension to a spouse, partner or other beneficiary.
 However, the recipient will pay income tax on the amount they receive at their marginal rate, so 20% if they are a basic rate taxpayer or 40% if they are in the higher tax bracket and 45% for top rate taxpayers.

-Beneficiaries will also have the option of receiving the whole pension as a lump sum, subject to a tax charge of 45% if the deceased was over 75 (changing to the recipient’s marginal rate from April 2016) or tax-free if the deceased was younger.
+Beneficiaries have the option of receiving the whole pension as a lump sum, subject to income tax tax if the deceased was over 75 or tax-free if the deceased was younger.

 Traditionally, annuities have been a popular choice for pension savers on reaching retirement, as they provide a regular, lifelong income.